 If you are traveling around the Jamsil area of Seoul between the Olympic Stadium and Olympic Park, then you are bound to notice the flags of different world countries that are hung in the middle of the road.
 Every now and then, all of the flags are all taken down and replaced with Korean national flags.
 When this happens, then you know that there is a national holiday coming up.
 One time that these Korean flags might be seen is in the run-up to August 15th, which is Korean Independence Day.

 For non-Koreans, it may be difficult to understand the difference between Samil Day (March 1st), Korean Independence Day (August 15th), and National Foundation Day (October 3rd).
-However, by understanding their difference, you can learn a lot about Korean history.
+However, by understanding their difference, you can learn a lot about Korean culture and history.
 The USA was founded at around the same time as it gained its independence.
-Korea, on the other hand has been a nation for thousands of years, 4,349 years to be exact.
+Korea, on the other hand, has been a nation for thousands of years, 4,349 years to be exact.
 National Foundation Day, in October, celebrates the founding of the Korean nation in 2333 B.C.

 Can't read Korean yet?
 Click here to learn for free in about 60 minutes!